Del Carmen Airfield: History

 After the recapture of Luzon during the Philippines Campaign (1944–45), the airfield was not used by the USAAF.
-It was, however, the scene of a Japanese attack on 7 December 1944 when Japanese General Yamashita ordered the entire First Airborne Brigade with two regiments to jump the American beachhead on Leyte on 6 December.
+It was, however, the scene of a Japanese attack on 7 December 1944 when Japanese General Tomoyuki Yamashita ordered the entire First Airborne Brigade with two regiments to jump the American beachhead on Leyte on 6 December.
 Japanese paratroopers loaded into 95th Sentai Ki-49 "Helens" and Ki-57 "Topsys".
 They took off from Angeles South Airfield and Del Carmen Airfield.
 For the paratrooper drop and crash landings against the American liberated San Pablo Airfield and Buri Airfield at 1800 hours.
 Although the paratroopers caught the Americans by surprise, those who did reach the airfields were ineffective.
 The attack proved to be disorganized and an abortive effort.